The Best Stem Cell Treatment

 Adult Stem Cells derived from the patients own body are potent and effective to treat heart disease.

 Regenocyte generates healthy heart healing cells in the laboratory and then transplants those cells into patients with chronic heart disease.
-Stem cells cultivated from the patients own body and transplanted into a damaged heart, can generate new collateral vessels with a stem cell heart treatment.
+Stem cells cultivated from the patients own body and transplanted into a damaged heart, can generate new collateral vessels with a stem cell treatment of the heart.

 Treatment is non-invasive consisting of an intravenous infusion of precursor cardiomyocyte stem cells derived from a patients own blood through a specially designed catheter.
 This approach increases the engraftment, survival and proliferation of the stem cells to the heart muscle.

-To find out more about how stem cells can treat the heart, click here or call us at (866) 216-5710
+To find out more about stem cells treatment of the heart, click here or call us at (866) 216-5710